mogensen/docker-handson-training/1.2-Docker-building/PITCHME.md

 ## Using `CMD` and `ENTRYPOINT` together

-What if we want to define a default message for our container?

-Then we will use `ENTRYPOINT` and `CMD` together.

 * `ENTRYPOINT` will define the base command for our container.
 * `CMD` will define the default parameter(s) for this command.
 * They *both* have to use JSON syntax.

 ---